-At June 30, 2022, we had \$88.7 million in cash and cash equivalents.
-Cash from operations could be affected by various risks and uncertainties, including, but not limited to supply chain disruptions, rising interest rates and inflation, world events, including the Russian-Ukraine war, continuing uncertainty associated with COVID-19 and the risks included in Part I, Item 1A titled "Risk Factors."
-Also refer to Note 10, Debt to the consolidated financial statements for discussion of the New Credit Facilities and the Notes as of June 30, 2022.
-Based on our cash and cash equivalents balance, available debt facilities, current business plan and revenue prospects, we believe that we will have sufficient cash resources and anticipated cash flows to fund our operations for at least the next 12 months.
-However, we continue to critically review our liquidity and anticipated capital requirements in light of the significant uncertainty created by the COVID-19 pandemic.
+At June 30, 2024, we had \$68.6 million in cash and cash equivalents.
+Cash from operations could be affected by various risks and uncertainties, including, but not limited to, macroeconomic conditions, inflation, actions taken to counter inflation, foreign currency exchange rate fluctuations, instability in the banking sector and the risks included in Part I, Item 1A titled "Risk Factors."
+In particular, we expect inflation and the ongoing supply chain challenges and logistics costs to impact our cash from operations through at least the remainder of calendar year 2024, if not longer.
+Based on our cash and cash equivalents balance, available debt facilities, current business plan and revenue prospects, we believe we will have sufficient cash resources and anticipated cash flows to fund our operations for at least the next 12 months.
+However, we continue to critically review our liquidity and anticipated capital requirements in light of the significant uncertainty created by macroeconomic conditions.